asciamanna/asciamanna.github.io/_drafts/sos-to-save-sinking-test-suites.md

 ### The Code Quality Litmus Test

 When practicing TDD tests are the first consumer of a new object.
 This ensures that objects are designed for their consumers first and foremost.
 This becomes a much more daunting challenge when designing code without using TDD.
 Unit tests act as a litmus test for the quality of the code.
-Tests with a lot of setup, control flow logic/ conditional statements, and many collaborators are signs that there are design issues with the tested code.
+Tests with a lot of setup, control flow logic / conditional statements, and many collaborators are signs that there are design issues with the tested code.

 ## SOS